 How to Build a Box Kite

 If made from 30 cm (12 in.) skewers, the MBK 2-Skewer Box kite is not huge at 58 cm (23 in.) long, with cell panels measuring about 17 cm x 20 cm (7 in. x 8 in.).

-This box design is a moderate-to-fresh-wind flyer and requires no tail.
+This box design is a moderate-to-fresh-wind flier and requires no tail.
 That is, unless you are flying in a storm, which is not recommended anyway!
 If accurately made, this kite can cope with quite strong wind.

 I have an enduring memory of flying this kite on a really windy day.
-The skewers were bending but nothing broke.
+The skewers were bending, but nothing broke.
 And then, as I looked across the ground, my wind meter on its little tripod got blown over.
 That's breezy!

 The BIG MBK E-book Bundle!

-On this site, there's more kite-making info than you can poke a stick at :-)
+On this site, there's more kite-making info than you can poke a stick at. :-)

 Want to know the most convenient way of using it all?

-The Big MBK E-book Bundle is a collection of downloads printable PDF files which provide step-by-step instructions for many kites large and small.
+The Big MBK E-book Bundle is a collection of downloadsprintable PDF files which provide step-by-step instructions for many kites large and small.

-Every kite in every MBK series.
+That's every kite in every MBK series.

+How to Build a Box Kite